 This article describes the reasoning behind and the benefits of a high-availability (HA) solution for providing services and applications.
 This article is intended as a general overview and introduction to HA, with a nontechnical reader in mind.
+Because you are reading this article on the LINBIT® blog, you will also learn how LINBIT software can help you create highly available services and applications.

-Background on High-Availability
+Background on High Availability

-According to techtarget.com:
+According to Red Hat:

-Further Defining High-Availability
+Further Defining High Availability

-As the name suggests, high-availability (HA) is a term that describes the ability of a system’s components to continue functioning in a specified time frame.
+As the name suggests, HA is a term that describes the ability of a system’s components to continue functioning in a specified time frame.
 HA can be measured relative to fully (100%) operational.
 A popular standard of availability for a product or service is “five 9s” (99.999%) availability.
 This translates to 5.26 minutes of downtime per year.

 To achieve such a minimum level of downtime, an HA system must be well designed and its segments well tested before an organization deploys it into production.